nadvornikjiri/HiSS-Cube/README.md

 # HiSS-Cube
-Software package for handling multi-dimensional multi-resolution data within HDF5.
+Software package for handling Hierarchical Semi-Sparse data within HDF5.
+This framework and its usage is described in detail in the article [HiSS-Cube](https://www.researchgate.net/publication/350585859_HiSS-Cube_A_scalable_framework_for_Hierarchical_Semi-Sparse_Cubes_preserving_uncertainties), while the parallel version is described in this [ADASS poster](https://adass2021.ac.za/uploads/X1-015/upload/X1-015_latest.pdf).

 ## Installation instructions